devspace-sh/devspace/README.md

 ### DevSpace makes it easier and faster to build applications for Kubernetes
 - **Build, test and debug applications directly inside Kubernetes**
 - **Automate repetitive tasks** for image building and deployment
-- **Unify deployment workflows** among developers or across dev, staging and production
+- **Unify deployment workflows** among developers and across dev, staging and production

 <br>